marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 Apple Music is mostly ruled out here given their [API](https://developer.apple.com/documentation/applemusicapi/) is pretty lacking in general, especially when it comes to interacting with the current user.

-I dunno what it is about APple but reading their API documentation makes me feel like I've been teleported back to 2006 with a bucket full of XML.
+I dunno what it is about Apple but reading their API documentation makes me feel like I've been teleported back to 2006 with a bucket full of XML.

 Maybe it's just a cultural artefact from when they only dealt with desktop applications because all of their web offerings feel extremely bizarre.